 Natalie wants to collect emotion labels for a classification task.
-She has a dataset of 1000 tweets, and wants to label each tweet with the most dominant emotion that it expresses.
+She has a dataset of 1000 forum posts, and wants to label each one with the most dominant emotion that it expresses.

-oh no I registered late and got stuck in CS 521 💗
+oh no I registered late and got stuck in CS 521 碒

-Select the most dominant emotion expressed by the tweet below.
-Base your decision only on the information provided in the tweet text.
+Select the most dominant emotion expressed by the post below.
+Base your decision only on the information provided in the post text.